Mete Gazoz

 Mete Gazoz (born 8 June 1999 in Istanbul) is a Turkish recurve archer.
 He won the gold medal in the men's individual event at the 2020 Summer Olympics held in Tokyo, Japan.
 He also represented Turkey at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
+In the 2023 World Archery Championships held in Berlin, Mete Gazoz emerged victorious, claiming the prestigious Individual title.
+In an intense final, he triumphed over the skilled Canadian archer Eric Peters, securing his place as the first Turkish archer to achieve the esteemed recurve gold medal in a World Championship.

 Sports career

-Gazoz began with Archery in 2010.
+Gazoz began Archery in 2010.
 The right-handed archer made his international debut in 2013.

 He won the silver medal in the Recurve Junior Men Team event at the 2013 World Archery Youth Championships in Wuxi, China.
 He participated in the 2014 Summer Youth Olympics in Nanjing, China, in the 2015 European Games in Baku, Azerbaijan, and in the 2015 World Archery Championships in Copenhagen, Denmark.
 Gazoz won the silver medal in the Recurve Cadet Men event at the European Youth Cup Circuit 2015 in Klagenfurt, Austria, and another silver medal in the Recurve Junior Men Team event at the 2016 World Indoor Archery Championships in Ankara, Turkey.